 Mustard isn’t just for hot dogs.
 With all the varieties, it’s the condiment for creatives: if you can dream it, you can achieve it!
 Try out a breakfast casserole infused with honey Dijon.
 Bake up some mustard-roasted potatoes.
 Glaze a ham with honey mustard.
 If you can’t let go of your traditional roots, have a Chicago-style hot dog with yellow mustard, chopped onions, relish, a pickle spear and tomato slices.

 Why We Love National Mustard Day

-Visit the National Mustard Museum
+You can learn all about it at the National Mustard Museum

-Host a mustard tasting
+Host a mustard-tasting

-Serve up pretzel rods, hot dog bites, and pita bread for guests to test out as many types of mustard as possible.
+Serve up pretzel rods, hot dog bites and pita bread for guests to test out as many types of mustard, as possible.
 Hit up your local store to buy out their mustard varieties.
 You should even try out a local artisan market to see if you can pick up additional, hard-to-find mustards.
-Place the different kinds in small serving dishes, and let everyone try out all the combinations of snacks and toppings.
+Place the different kinds in small serving dishes and let everyone try out all the combinations of snacks and toppings.

 Make your own mustard

 Who says that French’s and Grey Poupon should have the monopoly on good mustard?
 Try out your own recipe on National Mustard Day.
 Soak mustard seeds for a full day in your liquid of choice: vinegar, water, wine or even beer.
 Then, grind up the seeds in a food processor.
 Make the mustard to your liking by adding your favorite flavors, like brown sugar, honey or tarragon.